Palmetto (train): Route

 The Palmetto's route has not changed significantly since it first ran in 1976.
 It parallels the Florida-bound Silver Meteor, making additional station stops.
 When introduced in 1976 it included two new stations: and Kingstree, South Carolina.
 As of 2011 Kingstree sees the Silver Meteor as well.
 The Palmetto added Selma, North Carolina (Smithfield) in October 1982.
-In October 2015, it added New Carrollton, BWI Airport, Princeton Junction, New Brunswick and Metropark.
+In October 2015, it added New Carrollton, BWI Airport, and Metropark.

 The Palmetto operates over Amtrak and CSX Transportation trackage: